Zach Johnson betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Zach Johnson returns to the Sony Open in Hawaii, set to tee off at Waialae Country Club Jan.
-15-18.
-Johnson finished tied for 21st at 10-under in his most recent appearance at this event in 2025.
+Zach Johnson finished tied for 21st at 10-under in his most recent appearance at this tournament.
+He'll tee off at Waialae Country Club Jan.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Johnson's recent history at the Sony Open in Hawaii